TRID Compliance: Facing the Challenges

-Mortgage disclosure regulation has over 45 years of history.
-As mandated by the Dodd-Frank Act, completely new mortgage disclosure rules and integrated mortgage disclosure forms for the Closing Disclosure and the Loan Estimate (the TRID disclosures) were implemented providing a new regulatory landscape.
+Consumer Mortgage Lending has experienced tremendous changes over the last near 50 years.
+As mandated by the DoddFrank Act, completely new mortgage disclosure rules and integrated mortgage disclosure forms for the Loan Estimate and the Closing Disclosure (the TRID disclosures) were implemented in 2015 providing a new regulatory landscape.

 - Overview of the TRID Rules

 - Rules and Requirements for Providing the Loan Estimate

 - Consumer’s Ability to Waive Waiting Periods Before Consummation

 - Rules for Shopping for Settlement Service Providers

 - Prohibitions and Limitations on Creditors’ Predisclosure Activities

 - Determining Estimates of Closing Costs Good Faith Requirement

 - Changes Requiring New Waiting Period Before Consummation